bluesky/tiled/docs/source/reference/scopes.md

 creation/customization nor role assignment are yet exposed through the API.
 (This will come in a future release.)

-For now, admin role can only be assigned in the service configuration, as in this example.
+For now, admin role can only be assigned by setting `tiled_admins` in the service configuration, as in this example.

 ```{eval-rst}
 .. literalinclude:: ../../../example_configs/toy_authentication.yml